Bio-protocol/anchorwave_protocol/README.md

 # Applying AnchorWave to Address Plant Genome Alignment

 ## Introduction
-anchorwave is a software for  sensitive alignment of genomes with high sequence diversity, extensive structural polymorphism and whole-genome duplication variation.
+AnchorWave  is a software for  sensitive alignment of genomes with high sequence diversity, extensive structural polymorphism and whole-genome duplication variation.

 The process generally includes three steps: 1.
 Extract CDS as anchors, 2. lift over to the query and reference genome, 3.
 Perform whole genome alignment and the other steps that visualizes the relationship of two genomes.